 What side of the road do they drive on in Cozumel, Mexico?

-In Mexico, you drive on the right, the same as the USA, the opposite side from the UK.
+In Mexico, you drive on the right, the same as in the USA, which is the opposite side of the UK.

 Renting a car on the island of Cozumel is very cheap.
-You can usually get a rental car or even a jeep rental for less than $10 per day.
-We find the best prices and service from RentalCars.com in Cozumel.
+You can usually get a rental car or even a Jeep rental for less than $50 per day.
+We find the best prices and services from DiscoverCars.com in Cozumel.

-They compare all of the rates and all of their rentals come with the legally required insurance.
-They also work with the local vendors to make sure when you book the insurance through them that there won’t be extra holds on your credit card.
-To ensure the cheapest rental car book in advance and prepay the reservation.
-Check prices and availability
+They compare all the rates, and all their rentals come with the legally required insurance.
+They also work with local vendors to ensure that when you book the insurance through them, extra holds won’t be on your credit card.
+Book in advance and prepay the reservation to ensure the cheapest rental car.
+Check prices and availability.

-Here is a screenshot of car rental prices in Cozumel during peak season.
-This price is for March 19, 2019, for the one-day rental which happens to be during many colleges & school spring breaks.
-The prices sometimes vary based on the where you are renting a car in Cozumel at the airport or downtown Cozumel.
+The prices sometimes vary based on where you are renting a car in Cozumel at the airport or downtown Cozumel.

 So what’s the catch?
 Why are rentals so cheap in Cozumel?

 Catch #1 – The Insurance – These low prices come with only the legally required basic insurance.
-If you wait to buy insurance until you are at the counter it will be rather expensive.
+It will be rather expensive if you wait to buy insurance until you are at the counter.
 This seems to be the way they make their money.